CamSoper/Inferno/README.md

 ## Inferno.RelayListener

-Service that makes an outgoing connection to an Azure Relay Hybrid Connection and relays requests to API from the cloud.
+Service that makes an outgoing connection to an Azure Relay Hybrid Connection and relays requests from the Bot to the API from the cloud.

 ## Inferno.TemperatureLogger